 - assess fundamental dimensions of logistics strategy, innovation, transformation, and organizational leadership

-A comprehensive industry report released by Gartner, Inc. ranks Penn State’s supply chain program as the #1 graduate supply chain program in the United States based on industry value, program depth, and scope.
+A comprehensive industry report released by Gartner, Inc. consistently ranks Penn State’s supply chain program as the #1 graduate supply chain program in the United States based on industry value, program depth, and scope.
 Additionally, U.S. News & World Report ranks the Penn State Smeal College of Business supply chain/logistics graduate program as the third best in the nation.
 Penn State’s Smeal College of Business is AACSB accredited and employers consistently recognize the very high quality of this master's program.

-Because the 12-credit Graduate Certificate in Supply Chain Management consists of the first three courses of the master's program, you may also apply for the certificate if you would like to add this quality credential to your transcript even before you complete the full master’s.
+Because the 12-credit Graduate Certificate in Supply Chain Management consists of six courses in the master's program, you may also apply for the certificate if you would like to add this quality credential to your transcript even before you complete the full master’s.

 Who Should Apply?